Goal

 Haas Effect

 In 1949 Dr. Helmut Haas was studying the effect on our ability to locate sound when delayed copies of the sound are involved.
-What he discovered became known as the Haas effect and also has the name Precedence effect from reasons that will become clear.
+What he discovered became known as the Haas effect.
+It also has the name Precedence effect for reasons that will become clear in a bit.

-The Haas effect (also called the precedence effect) is a time delay related psychoacoustic effect in which delays of a sound occur in a small window of time after each other such that that we cannot tell them apart from direct sound.
+The Haas effect (also called the precedence effect) is a time delay related psychoacoustic effect in which delays of a sound occur in a small window of time after each other.
+So small that we cannot tell them apart from direct sound!
 This small window of time can be considered the "echo threshold" of humans and it varies depending on the content of the sound.
 We will give "precedence" to the first wave to reach us and use the other waves that hit us in the echo threshold to determine information about the space.
 Because of this it is also called "The Law of the First Wavefront."
-Importantly we do not hear these other delays sounds as discrete echos but rather as part of the direct sound, once we start to hear discrete echo we have left the Haas time window or the echo threshold.
+Importantly we do not hear these other delayed sounds as discrete echos but rather as part of the direct sound, once we start to hear discrete echos we have left the Haas time window also known as the "echo threshold".

-This delay is commonly shown has a delay between the left and right speaker.
+This delay is commonly shown as a delay between the left and right speakers.
 Most Haas plugins do this.
 This however doesn't need to be the case, it can be a dual mono delay as well.
-Dual mono delays in plugins however come across as phasers and so to get a clear stereo image plugins focus on the delay between speakers.
+Dual mono delays in plugins however come across as phasers, which not what Haas plugins are generally going for so in order to get a clear stereo image plugins focus on the delay between speakers.

 Here is a sound with an echo, as it gets brought closer and closer there is a point where it appears to merge with the direct sound instead.